NBISweden/workshop-epigenomics-RTDs/docs/content/presentations.rst

     :format: html

-..please place the pdfs in `slides` ( NOT slides_2020). add the filename here, the path should be ../_static/FILENAME.pdf
+.. please place the pdfs in `slides` ( NOT slides_2020). add the filename here, the path should be ../_static/FILENAME.pdf

 =============